auth0/lock/README.md

     separatorText: "or",
     signUpTabLabel: "Sign Up",
     signUpWith: "Sign up with {idp}",
+    ssoEnabled: "Single Sign-on enabled",
+    terms: "",
     usernameInputPlaceholder: "your username",
   },
   signedIn: {
-    success: "Thanks for signing in."
+    success: "Thanks for logging in."
   },
   signedUp: {
     success: "Thanks for signing up."
-  },
-  title: "Auth0",
-  welcome: "Welcome {name}!"
+  }
 }
 ```